-Clinical Associate Professor, Department of History and Philosophy of Medicine
+Clinical Professor, Department of History and Philosophy of Medicine

 Education and Training

 Tarris Rosell joined the Department of History and Philosophy of Medicine in 2009 as a part-time clinical associate professor.
 He lectures in the School of Medicine and beyond on many topics within the field of biomedical ethics.
 Dr. Rosell provides ethics consultation for the University of Kansas Hospital, where he co-chairs the Hospital Ethics Committee and leads the ethics consultation service.
 As a member of the faculty, he mentors students in directed studies, research projects, and co-directs the Clendening Summer Fellowship program.
 Dr. Rosell also co-facilitates monthly ethics case discussion groups with medical students, residents, and fellows.
 Research interests include clinical bioethics, health and healthcare disparities, and the intersections of medicine and religion.

 Service to the wider community has included facilitation of multi-disciplinary ethics rounds in other local institutions, membership on a faith based health system bioethics committee and IRB, membership on the Clinical Ethics Consultation Affairs Committee of the American Society of Bioethics and Humanities, and chairing the 2016 ASBH Annual Meeting Program Committee.
 Dr. Rosell also holds academic and professional appointments as the Rosemary Flanigan Chair at the Center for Practical Bioethics, and Professor of Pastoral Theology (Ethics & Ministry Praxis) at Central Baptist Theological Seminary.
 He is Adjunct Professor of Bioethics at Kansas City University of Medicine and Biosciences, where he chairs the Department of Bioethics and directs the Masters in Bioethics degree program.
 Dr. Rosell is a member of the ordained clergy in a Protestant faith tradition.